adrianpomilio/serverless-how-to/manual-serverless/README.md

 ```
 --

-* Sign into the AWS console and select the 'Lambda' Service.
+* Sign into the AWS console and select the Lambda Service.
 You should now see your function.

 ## Lesson 2
 We are going to use the AWS CLI to invoke our Lambda

 *  From the AWS CLI enter the following command

 --
 ```